drowe67/freedv-gui/USER_MANUAL.md

 Another solution is to re-start FreeDV and check Tools/Audio Config again after changing any audio hardware.

+If you change/remove USB audio devices without refreshing Tools/Audio COnfig, FreeDV may crash.

 ## Sound Card Levels

 Sound card levels are generally adjusted in the computer's Control